 Team Rosters

 NOTE: Regions must utilize their own Region’s age-appropriate registered players prior to asking for “exceptions”.
-All team members’ eligibility will be verified by the AYSO National Office.
+All team members’ eligibility will be verified by the AYSO National Games Registrar.
 Falsifying information pertaining to eligibility may result in expulsion of a team from the Games prior to its start, or if discovered after the Games commence, forfeiture of games the ineligible team member(s) participated as players and/or substitutes, and zeroing out/ nullifying of sportsmanship points for games in which ineligible team member(s) participated.

 The Team Roster and the approved Team Roster Exemption Form (to be provided) must be sent together when with all appropriate Regional Commissioner, Area Director and Section Director signatures when submitted to the Games Committee.

-The Roster Form and all other required documents will be available at www.AYSO.org.
-Initial rosters will be due on February 1, 2019, or when a team accepts an invitation to attend the Games if later.
+The Roster Form and all other required documents will be available at www.aysonationalgames.org Initial rosters will be due on February 1, 2019, or when a team accepts an invitation to attend the Games if later.
 A team that does not submit a roster by the due date will be considered to have withdrawn their acceptance and will be replaced by the next eligible team in the lottery.
 Directions and due dates for roster revisions will be provided to Regional Commissioners and Coaches in January.

-Team rosters, eight lineup cards and player ID cards must be prepared using Blue Sombrero exclusively, including all player information and coach certifications.
+Team rosters, eight lineup cards and player ID cards must be prepared using RMS exclusively, including all player information and coach certifications.

 Roster changes, including late roster submissions, after the later of May 15, 2019 or 14 days following a team’s acceptance of an invitation to the Games, must be accompanied by an administrative fee of $25 per eligible player or coach added to the roster.
 Rosters will be frozen on June 15, and no further changes will be permitted.